learn-co-students/javascript-bind-web-0216/README.md

 every time with the same context.

 For example, in React, a component can re-render many times.
 If a new function were created every time the component renders, there would be a slight performance impact.
-This is generally not noticable unless you're working with a super large application, but it's worth mentioning!
+This is generally not noticeable unless you're working with a super large application, but it's worth mentioning!

 ## Resources